Certificates, certifications, and licenses formally recognize knowledge, skill sets, and qualifications, but…

 Do you receive a certificate after earning a certification?

-After earning a certification, individuals typically receive a digital or physical document.
-However, this document is different from a certificate received after completing a certificate program.
+After earning a certification, individuals typically receive a digital or physical document, but it’s a distinct document from the one awarded for completing a certificate program.

-Licenses provide individuals with the legal authority to work in regulated professions after training and passing a licensing exam.
+A license provides individuals with the legal authority to work in regulated professions and are issued by state licensing boards after candidates complete the required training and pass an exam.

-Licensure can also include additional requirements, depending on the type of license and state, such as:
+Licensure can also include additional requirements, depending on the type and state, such as:

 Does a license mean you’re certified?